-After the first true leaves have formed.
 Herbicide selectivity is based on physiological or morphological differences between crop and weed.
-For example, a physiological difference between broadleaves and grasses is the basis of selectivity for clethodim, sethoxydim, and fluziflop-butyl.
+For example, a physiological difference between broadleaves and grasses is the basis of selectivity for clethodim, sethoxydim, and fluazifop-p-butyl.
 As a result, these postemergence herbicides typically do not cause injury to hardwoods after their first true leaves have formed.
 Preemergence herbicides (like prodiamine and pendimethalin) are active mainly on seed germination.
-These herbicides can also be applied once hardwood seedlings have germinated and have developed a few true leaves.
-The herbicide prodiamine is toxic to small hardwood seed such as sycamore if applied at time of seeding, but when applied after the seedlings are 5 centimeters (cm) (2 inches [in]) or taller, the chance of injury is greatly reduced.
-Although these herbicides will not control emerged weeds, they will help keep subsequent weed seed from germinating (South 1984a).
+These herbicides can also be applied after hardwood seedlings have germinated and have developed a few true leaves.
+The herbicide prodiamine is toxic to small hardwood seed, such as sycamore, if applied at time of seeding, but, when applied after the seedlings are 5 cm or taller, the chance of injury is greatly reduced.
+Although these herbicides will not control emerged weeds, they will help keep subsequent weed seed from germinating (South 1984b).
 Several nursery managers in the South successfully use this technique.

-Some foliar-acting postemergence herbicides (like clopyralid) are selective and will affect the foliage of some weeds without harming certain hardwoods (Lawrie and Clay 1994; South 2000; Jacob 2009).
-Clopyralid, however, does have activity on legumes and therefore will injure eastern redbud (Cercis canadensis L.) and black locust.
+Some foliar-acting postemergence herbicides (like clopyralid) are selective and will affect the foliage of some weeds without harming certain hardwoods (Lawrie and Clay 1994, South 2000, Jacob 2009).
+Clopyralid, however, does have activity on legumes and, therefore, will injure eastern redbud (Cercis canadensis L.) and black locust.
 Injury has also been observed on black alder (Alnus glutinosa L.), hackberry (Celtis occidentalis L.), and dogwood (Cornus florida L.).